Crypto Tax Hub • 1099-DA Mismatch Help • Missing Cost Basis & Wallet Transfer Issues

-Your 1099-DA may look wrong when the platform reporting the sale does not have the full history behind the asset.
+Your 1099-DA may look wrong when the platform reporting the sale does not have the full acquisition history behind the asset.

 2) Wallet-to-exchange reporting issue